kakwa/ldapcherry/docs/deploy.rst

 .. warning::

-    <backend id> (the backend id) must be defined in main configuration
+    <backend id> (the backend id) must be defined in main ini configuration file.
-    (ldapcherry.ini by default).
     LdapCherry won't start if it's not.

 Type stringlist values
 ^^^^^^^^^^^^^^^^^^^^^^